sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a bug where multiple spaces in a string literal would sometimes be folded together.

+* `sass` and `sass-convert` won't create an empty file before writing to it.
+  This fixes a flash of unstyled content when using LiveReload and similar tools.

 ## 3.2.7

 * The \{Sass::Script::Functions#index `index`} and \{Sass::Script::Functions#zip